1989 New Democratic Party leadership election

-The 1989 New Democratic Party leadership election was held in Winnipeg, Manitoba, from November 30 to December 3 to elect a leader of the New Democratic Party of Canada.
-Ed Broadbent retired as federal leader, and Audrey McLaughlin was elected as his replacement.
+In 1989, the New Democratic Party held a leadership election to choose a successor to Ed Broadbent.
+The contest, held from November 30 to December 3 in Winnipeg, Manitoba, was won by Audrey McLaughlin.
 McLaughlin's victory was the first time a woman won the leadership of a major federal Canadian political party.
 This convention was followed by six years of decline for the party, culminating in the worst electoral performance of a 20th-century federal democratic socialist party, when the party received only seven percent of the popular vote in the 1993 federal election.

 Prelude

 Canadians elected a record 43 NDP Members of Parliament (MPs) in the election of 1988.
 The Liberal Party, however, had reaped most of the benefits of opposing free trade to emerge as the dominant alternative to the Progressive Conservative (PC) government.
 The PCs' barrage of attacks on the Liberals, and vote-splitting between the NDP and Liberals, helped them win a second consecutive majority.
 In 1989, Broadbent stepped down after 14 years as federal leader of the NDP.